 Now mind you, Thomas was only looking for a few pieces of artwork - maybe 10-20 at most.
 He truly was just looking for something to frame and put up on his walls.
 At the time he was a small collector, 2-3 thousand dollars was his maximum budget for the year.
 For the next several weeks, Wright would send him e-mails with pictures that he would take with his camera of the strips.
 The first 3 were Carol Day #5,6 & 7 - he thought they were nice, but it was the next sequence that really blew Thomas away - Carol Day #109-115 (what an unbelievable coincidence).
-Thomas though those were the epitome of the entire series and struggled to put in words how beautiful and atmospheric.
+Thomas thought they epitomized the series and perfectly captured its oervall beauty and atmosphere.
 To him, they had a certain film noir feel about it.
 The letter from Patrick Wright accompanying them read as follows -